 The total number of points for a project application in the scope of quality assessment shall be 20 (100%).
-Each project application has to score at least 2,5 points in each thematic group.
-Each project application shall have to achieve at least 55% or 11 points to be further considered.
-Projects not reaching at least 55 % or 11 points will be rejected.
-Projects reaching 11 points or more or having at least 55 % shall be discussed at the MC meeting with the possibility of being approved or rejected.
+Each project application has to score at least 3 points in each thematic group.
+Each project application shall have to achieve at least 60% or 12 points to be further considered.
+Projects not reaching at least 60% or 12 points will be rejected.
+In case two or more project proposals will reach the same points, project with more points in the thematic group "Project relevance" will be placed higher on the ranking list.
+Projects reaching 12 points or more or having at least 60% shall be discussed at the MC meeting with the possibility of being approved or rejected.